 Ukraine war: US to arm Kyiv with depleted uranium tank shells

-The US has announced it will supply depleted uranium tank shells to Ukraine as part of more than $1bn (£800m) in military and humanitarian aid.
+The US has announced it will send controversial weapons to Ukraine as part of more than $1bn (£800m) in military and humanitarian aid.

-Russia condemned the move to equip US Abrams tanks with the controversial armour-piercing munitions.
+Russia condemned the move to equip US Abrams tanks with shells strong enough to pierce conventional tank armour.

-The announcement came as Ukraine accused Russia of killing 17 people in a missile attack on a market street.
+They are made of depleted uranium - naturally occurring uranium stripped of much of its radioactive material.

 Overnight, suspected Ukrainian drone attacks were reported on the Russian city of Rostov-on-Don and near Moscow.